Moving to Honduras

 If you are thinking about moving to Honduras, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Honduras varies depending on the location and type of housing.
 Generally, housing in Honduras is relatively affordable compared to other countries in the region.
 The average cost of a one-bedroom apartment in a city center is typically around $200 to $400 per month, while a three-bedroom apartment in a city center can cost up to $600 per month.
-Outside of the city center, the cost of housing is usually lower," explained one expat living in Honduras.
+Outside of the city center, the cost of housing is usually lower," commented one expat who made the move to Honduras.

 Should I buy or rent a home in Honduras?